 Like its sister in the Bronx, the Lincoln Center garden gives much of its harvest to those who care for it, including student volunteers.
 Though anyone on campus is welcome to take a tomato here and there, said Yue, she hopes to increase community engagement with the garden.
 One possible plan is a campus-wide pumpkin carving event, given that the gourds grow to full size.
 Another idea is more academic.

-“One idea that our old [club]president had was to incorporate the garden into some classes,” said Yue, a senior psychology student at the Lincoln Center campus.
+“One idea that our old [club]president had was to incorporate the garden into some classes,” said Yue, a senior psychology student at Fordham College at Lincoln Center.
 “If there’s any bio classes who do plant stuff or horticulture, we would love for them to be able to come out here and learn about the plants.”

 It’s something that, in a way, she already does.
 On a sunny July afternoon, Yue tended to the plants, particularly the tomatoes that had just begun to turn red.